Cause for Concern?

 FDA can take action when we find out about a cosmetic with a safety problem.
 But first, we need to have reliable scientific information proving that the product is adulterated under the law.

 The law treats color additives differently from other cosmetic ingredients.
 Except for coal-tar hair dyes, color additives need FDA approval before they may be used in cosmetics, foods, drugs, or many medical devices.
 Each color additive that FDA approves is listed in a regulation, called a “listing regulation.”
 That regulation describes the color additive, tells how it is permitted to be used, and provides limits on impurities.
 Typically, color additives used in cosmetics are limited to 10 to 20 parts per million (ppm) lead as an impurity.

 To learn more about how FDA regulates color additives for use in cosmetics, see "Color Additives and Cosmetics."
 For a quick-reference list of the color additives that FDA has approved for use in cosmetics, as well as a link to the listing regulation for each one, see "Color Additives Permitted for Use in Cosmetics."

-This traditional eyeliner, popular in many parts of the world, is a serious health concern because it commonly contains large amounts of lead, as well as other heavy metals.
-These products have been linked with lead poisoning, especially among children.
-These products sometimes make their way into specialty markets in this country.
+These traditional eyeliners, popular in many parts of the world, are a serious health concern because they commonly contain large amounts of lead, as well as other heavy metals.
+Products containing kohl and similar ingredients have been linked to lead poisoning, especially among children, and are not allowed to be sold in the U.S. Nevertheless, these products sometimes make their way into specialty markets in this country.

 FDA has an Import Alert advising import inspectors to be on the lookout for shipments of these products, and we’ve posted information to alert consumers to the dangers of using them.

-To learn more, see “Kohl, Kahal, or Surma: By Any Name, a Source of Lead Poisoning.”
+To learn more, see "Kohl, Kajal, Surma, Tiro, Tozali, or Kwalli: By Any Name, Beware of Lead Poisoning."